 After you’ve sent your email pitches through Prowly, you can start tracking results—including open rates, click rates, and bounced messages.
-Just click on your mailing headline from the mailings list:
+Just click on your mailing's name from the mailings you can see under Emails.

-Both Opens and Open Rates give you a good sense of the overall engagement with a specific email pitch and show you whether your subject lines are encouraging enough for the recipients to click on them.
-This brings us to the next point…
+Both Unique opens and Open Rates give you a good sense of the overall engagement with a specific email pitch and show you whether your subject lines are encouraging enough for the recipients to click on them.

 Clicks are quite important because they help you measure how effective your email pitches are when it comes to convincing the email recipients to take action (i.e. see a specific press release or visit a newsroom).

-An email bounces when your message is rejected by the recipient’s email server and gets bounced back to your server.
+An email mat be not delivered when your message is rejected by the recipient’s email server and gets bounced back to your server.
 When that happens, you receive an error email indicating that your message failed to deliver to your intended recipient.

 Even though bounced emails are annoying, they are also quite frequent.
 A bounce rate (meaning the percentage of your emails that get bounced back to you) of less than 2% is still acceptable, but anything above that should raise your suspicion.
 In fact, the higher the bounce rate, the more damage it can do to your reputation as a sender.

 Delivered emails = Emails sent - Bounced emails